5had3z/CerberusNet/README.md

 This is Public Repository for my Final Year Project since all my other projects/work is under the private Monash Motorsport git, so others don't have to take my word for it that I'm somewhat experienced and have some actual code to show publicly.

 Model performs well in all categories against current state-of-the-art implementations which only focus on one task.
-Current TensorRT inference runtime is ~80ms (batch size 1) on an RTX 3090 at 1024x512 without optimising the redundant passes through HRNetV2 encoder.
+Current TensorRT inference runtime is ~80ms with FP32 and ~30ms with FP16 on an RTX 3090 at 1024x512 (batchsize 1) without optimising the redundant passes through HRNetV2 encoder.

 ## Cityscapes Segmentation + Flow + Depth
 ![Cityscapes HrnetV2 Segmentation + Flow + Depth](misc/E40_2.png)